 You can build a much bigger starter from just a small amount very easily (as above) - time is the thing that will change.

 For example - if you had 15g and you wanted 300g - then you would feed your 15g of starter 150g of water and 150g of flour - this way you'd have 300g of starter with a little left over for your next build/bake.

 Feeding your starter this amount would be equivalent to 1:10:10.
 It would take quite a while to peak though, so this would be another one that you would need to do overnight.

 All of these examples are 100% hydration because you are feeding your starter equal amounts of flour and water.

-Maturity of Your Starter
+Maturity of Your Starter When Increasing the Amount

 Once your starter is mature and doubling very consistently, you will be able to keep much smaller amounts and then build as you need it, as explained above.

-Feeding Your Starter Different Ratios
+Feeding Your Sourdough Starter Different Ratios

 Isn't it amazing that all of our sourdough starters are completely unique!

-If you are looking for ways to strengthen your sourdough starter, this information will be helpful.
+- If you are looking for ways to strengthen your sourdough starter, this information will be helpful.